-student-led learning, independent research, curriculum development students often get the chance to develop their own individual syllabus catered to their interests and their larger research projects at hand, or develop skills required in their relevant industries.
+Student-led independent study courses demand independent research in a specific topic in collaboration with an academic advisor.
+In a student-led course, students often get the chance to develop their own individual syllabus catered to their interests and their larger research projects at hand, or develop skills required in their relevant industries.
 A reading course allows students to develop a knowledge advantage in a specialized topic of their choice and encourages direct ownership of the educational experience.
 Students are empowered by pursuing their areas of interest and being at the centre of their learning experience (Marvell, Simm, Schaaf, & Harper, 2013).
 While students are in control of their knowledge acquisition, academic advisors act as facilitators.
 The advisor's role is focused on ensuring work is being done within academic frameworks (Marvell et al., 2013).
 Student-led learning is known to have high impact and efficacy as it promotes reflection and critical thinking and increases motivation through empowerment.
-For undergraduate students conducting student-led courses, post-graduate studies and innovative opportunities will be a likely prospect (Walkington, Hill, & Kneale, 2017).
+For undergraduate students conducting student-led courses, post-graduate studies and innovative career opportunities will be a likely prospect (Walkington, Hill, & Kneale, 2017).